malithakabir/RDKitGSoC2017/updateAfterGSoC/README.md

-### This folder contains updated scripts and notebooks developed after GSoC timeline
+### This folder contains updated notebooks and images developed after GSoC timeline
+### The updated source file can be found in rdkit/rdkit (master or GSoC2017 branch)
+### Or see the repo malithakabir/rdkit
+New pull request link (12th September 2017): https://github.com/rdkit/rdkit/pull/1562
 ### Thank you